 Whether you’re searching for motivation ahead of a new move, you’re renovating your house or you just fancy a spot of DIY next weekend, here are some top tips for creating your dream home.

-From recommended interior colour choices, to simple tricks for creating impressive kerb appeal, these little gems of advice will give you all of the inspiration you need and help you steer clear of any design disasters.
+From recommended interior colour choices, choosing the perfect bay window curtain pole, to simple tricks for creating impressive kerb appeal, these little gems of advice will give you all of the inspiration you need and help you steer clear of any design disasters.

 Tips for Making a Small Room Feel Spacious